Iridium System Time & Date Change3rd of March 2015

 Iridium satellites cover Australia and its surrounding waters along with the rest of the world.
 As long as you can get a clear line of sight to the satellite you can place a call.
 This means you are not dependent on GSM/3G mobile coverage and can communicate regardless of your location.

 The Iridium constellation utilises 66 low orbiting satellites positioned around the globe.
 Their overlapping and fast moving spot beams reduces the possibility of signal blockage from nearby structures.
-So if a tree or building is blocking your line of sight to the satellites, there is a good chance of service becoming available as the satellites move accross the sky.
+Eg: If a tree or building is blocking your line of sight to the satellites, there is a good chance of service becoming available as the satellites move accross the sky.

 Low orbiting satellites mean shorter transmission paths, stronger signals, smaller antennas.